Everything you need to know about the youth intake in Football Manager & how clubs produce newgens

 Children singing Christian rhyme”

 Around youth intake day I always start humming Christmas songs to myself.
 The increasing feeling of anticipation and excitement from the day of the intake preview to the actual youth intake day is as close as I get to the build-up to my childhood’s Christmases.
-The hope of finding a Sega Mega Drive or a He-Man figure is now replaced with the tingling feeling of hope that maybe once the rumours of a golden generation will finally prove to be correct!
+The hope of finding a Sega Mega Drive or a He-Man figure is now replaced with the tingling feeling of hope that maybe once the rumors of a golden generation will finally prove to be correct!

 A guide to youth intakes in Football Manager